-Platform Event Paging can generate pages during pre-boot and post-boot states-all that is required is that the Baseboard Management Controller is functional and there is power to the system.
+Platform Event Paging can generate pages during pre-boot and post-boot states-the only requirement is that the Baseboard Management Controller (BMC) is functional.

-The managed server's BIOS setup provides a configuration for the paging string and event filters.
+The managed server's SSU setup provides a configuration for the paging string and event filters.
 The paging string contains all the information to connect to the pager and the message to send.
 The Platform Instrumentation Control tool also has a dialog for configuring the same paging string.

-When notified by a page, an administrator can use the server management tools to remotely view server health/status, system logs, and current configuration; reconfigure, reset or power off /on the server; or execute off-line diagnostics to further analyze the condition of the server.
+When notified by a page, an administrator can use the server management tools to remotely view server health/status, system logs, and current configuration; reconfigure, reset or power off/on the server; or execute off-line diagnostics to further analyze the condition of the server.

 Pages can be configured for the following events: